HarrisonWillus/clocker/README.md

 - Native JavaScript Date API for time zone handling
 - Modern CSS features for animations and transitions

+## FAQ / Troubleshooting

+**Q: The app doesn't display correctly on my phone?**
+A: Please use landscape mode or a desktop browser for the best experience.

+**Q: The background color doesn't change?**
+A: Ensure you have an active internet connection, as the app fetches colors from an external API.

+**Q: How do I add a custom time zone?**
+A: Use the 'Jump to a timezone' input in the time zone menu.
+Enter in the format `Region/City` (e.g., `Europe/Prague`).

+**Q: The clock is not updating?**
+A: Try refreshing the page.
+If the issue persists, check your browser's JavaScript settings.

 ## Contributing

 Feel free to fork this repository and submit pull requests to contribute to this project.
 Some areas for potential improvement: